AustinErickson/relativistic_ray_tracer/README.txt

-This project is an undergraduate thesis advised by Kathryn Z. Hadley, submitted to the Department of Physics at Oregon State University in partial fulfillment of the requirements for the degree BSc in Physics.
+This project is an undergraduate thesis advised by Kathryn Z. Hadley, submitted to the Department of Physics at Oregon State University in partial fulfillment of the requirements for the degree BS in Physics.

 The purpose of this project is to visualize curved space-time near compact masses, and to generate images that showcase relativistic effects on light towards training